nickpoison/nickpoison.github.io/rissues.md

 &#129337;&#127995; The p-values shown for the Ljung-Box statistic plot are incorrect because the degrees of freedom used to calculate the p-values are `lag` instead of `lag - (p+q)`.
 That is, the procedure being used does NOT take into account the fact that the residuals are from a fitted model.
-This is corrected in `sarima` in  [`astsa`](https://github.com/nickpoison/astsa).
+This is corrected in `ts.diag` in  [`astsa`](https://github.com/nickpoison/astsa).

+NOTE: In `stats::tsdiag`, you may specify `fitdf` to fix this problem.
+The real problem is that this important information is relegated to the &hellip; part of the arguments instead of being _explicit_ as it is in [`astsa`](https://github.com/nickpoison/astsa)'s script, the new and improved `ts.diag`.

 [<sub>top</sub>](#table-of-contents)